Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

 \subsection{A locally constant projective cocycle}

 In \cite{BGV}, Bonatti, G\'omez-Mont and Viana noticed that the foliated geodesic flow $G_t$ is a \emph{locally constant projective cocycle} over $g_t$.
-Indeed, by definition, we know that over a trivializing chart $U$, the orbits of $G_t$ are just copies of that of $g_t$, with the same parametrization.
+Let us explain what we mean by that.
+By definition, we know that over a trivializing chart $U$, the orbits of $G_t$ are just copies of that of $g_t$, with the same parametrization.
 Hence the flow $G_t$ sends fibers on fibers.
 We shall call the resulting cocycle,

 for any $t\in\R$ and $v\in T^1B$.
 Here the term \emph{cocycle} refers to the following identity: